Florida expands evacuations ahead of possible 'catastrophic' 340M gallon breach at phosphate plant

 Breach could result in 20-foot wall of water sweeping through surrounding area, officials say

-Manatee County in Florida has expanded evacuations ahead of a possible "catastrophic failure" at a former phosphate processing plant's waterwater pond that could result in devastating flooding.
+Manatee County in Florida has expanded evacuations ahead of a possible "catastrophic failure" at a former phosphate processing plant's wastewater pond that could result in devastating flooding.

 Gov. Ron DeSantis spoke at a press conference in Piney Point on Sunday, stressing that the state is responding aggressively to the crisis.